vaadin/web-components/packages/vaadin-checkbox/README.md

 Vaadin components use the Lumo theme by default.

-To use Material theme, import the correspondent file from material folder.
+To use the Material theme, import the correspondent file from the `theme/material` folder.

 ## The file structure for Vaadin components

-- `src/vaadin-checkbox.html`

-  Unstyled component.

-- `theme/lumo/vaadin-checkbox.html`

-  Component with Lumo theme.
+- The component with the Lumo theme:

-- `theme/material/vaadin-checkbox.html`
+  `theme/lumo/vaadin-checkbox.html`

-  Component with Material theme.
+- The component with the Material theme:

-- `vaadin-checkbox.html`
+  `theme/material/vaadin-checkbox.html`

-  Alias for theme/lumo/vaadin-checkbox.html
+- Alias for `theme/lumo/vaadin-checkbox.html`:

+  `vaadin-checkbox.html`

 ## Running demos and tests in browser